bwprice/PondCritters/index.md

 - Can be quite large (up to 8cm)
 - Two suckers (front & back)
 - Eyes present (but they can be tiny!)
-- Flattened body, but don't glide like flatworms
+- Flattened body, but they don't glide like flatworms

 {% include youtubePlayer.html id="VBTWQNpIpTY" %}